Heat stroke in dogs

 Prevention is better than cure

 Avoiding the problem in the first place is best for everyone.
 If it is very hot then keeping your chihuahua at home is best.
-Also, you need to remember that If it is too hot for you to walk barefoot on the pavement, it is too hot for your dog’s paws as well.
+But remember to make sure your AC is working, and if it is not, you should get in touch with an Alaskan Air Conditioning company (if that is where you live) and have them fix it for you.
+Keeping your dog at home won’t have the desired effect if the temperature is hot in there too.
+Next, you need to remember that if it is too hot for you to walk barefoot on the pavement, it is too hot for your dog’s paws as well.

 - Make sure you have shade for your dog if he is outside on a hot day